apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-cloud.md

 ## Try KubeBlocks with Playground

 KubeBlocks supports the complete life cycle management of a database cluster.
-Go through the following instruction to try basic features of KubeBlocks.
+Go through the following instructions to try basic features of KubeBlocks.

 For the full feature set, refer to [KubeBlocks Documentation](./../introduction/introduction.md) for details.

 ### View an ApeCloud MySQL cluster

 ***Steps:***

-1. Run the command below to view the database cluster list.
+1. View the database cluster list.

     ```bash
     kbcli cluster list
     ```

-2. Run `kbcli cluster describe` to view the details of a specified database cluster, such as `STATUS`, `Endpoints`, `Topology`, `Images`, and `Events`.
+2. View the details of a specified database cluster, such as `STATUS`, `Endpoints`, `Topology`, `Images`, and `Events`.

     ```bash
     kbcli cluster describe mycluster
     ```